skanjo/paulrobertlloyd-v4/src/_content/bookmarks/2012-05-22-how_to_use_a_paper_towel.md

 - Video
 - Sustainability
 ---
-{% render 'embed' with bookmark-of %}
+{% include 'embed' with bookmark-of %}

 A short yet entertaining TEDx presentation by Joe Smith on how to dry your hands using only a single paper towel.